Kubernetes Environments

 Upgrading the Agent

-You can upgrade an existing Kubernetes environment to use a later StreamSets Kubernetes agent version.
+You can upgrade an existing Kubernetes environment to use a later IBM StreamSets Kubernetes agent version.
 As a best practice, use the latest released version.

 1. In the Control Hub Navigation panel, click Set Up > Environments.